flipperdevices/flipperzero-firmware/README.md

 - Animations: Idle animations will show all animations regardless of level and butthurt [Thanks to qqMajiKpp]
 - Animations: RM FW Update image [(Thanks to E_Surge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/257)
 - Animations: SubGHZ Scanning image with Pikachu [Thanks to Panzer00Z](https://github.com/Panzer00Z/flipperzero-firmware/blob/3a548ea9bb181c9348d8afb427890c411456134e/assets/icons/SubGhz/Scanning_123x52.png)
-- Assets: Includes a NFC Level 50 Link Amiibo
+- Assets: Includes a NFC Level 50 Gan0n Amiibo
 - Assets: Includes a NFC Rick Roll link
 - Assets: Includes New Dolphin Animations: [Rick Roll, Matrix & Swim animations (By qqMajiKpp)], [Rukamon 2x and Agumon animations (By Syrius)], [Mew (By Arkaivos)], [Eye of the Flipper (By Kuronons)], [Shodan (By qqMajiKpp)], [Sirene & The Witch (By Haseo)], [Dino & A New Hope (By Haseo)], [Earth Arcadia (By Kuronons)], [Kuronons Black Flags Collection (21 Animations)(By Kuronons)], [D.Va (By Haseo)] & [GITS (By Haseo)]
 - Assets: Includes sample Music Player tunes